avvo/json_api_resource_connections/README.md

 When no id is present in the response, the full response will be cached.

-### Connections

-The default connection is the `CachedCircuitbreakerServerConnection`.
-It will prevent any more calls to the server if any non-404 error is returned for 30 seconds.
-If you assign cache_processor, the cache part will kick in and cache the results returned from the server.

 #### CachedCircuitbreakerServerConnection

-Default connection.
-Will try calling the server.
-If the request fails, it will drop out of all subsequent calls for 30 seconds.
+New default connection.
+Calls the server, but if the request fails, it will drop all subsequent calls for 30 seconds.
 Failure is defined as any non-404 error; a 500 server error or any exception in the code will trip the circuitbreaker.

 If the request succeeds, it will try to cache the result using its cache_processor.
 If none is set up, no caching will occur.